haskellweekly/haskellweekly/data/newsletter/issue-223.markdown

   > If there's one thing compiler writers spill a lot of ink over, it's tree traversals.
 Tree traversals are infuriatingly simple conceptually, but can be a lot of boilerplate to actually write.

 - [Measuring memory usage of Haskell values and patching GHC](https://mpickering.github.io//ide/posts/2020-08-04-measuring-memory-size.html) by Michail Pardalos
-  > After getting blocked by a bug in a GHC primop I fell down a rabbit hole of learning about GHC’s memory layout, C– and making my first contribution to GHC.
+  > After getting blocked by a bug in a GHC primop I fell down a rabbit hole of learning about GHC's memory layout, C-- and making my first contribution to GHC.

 - [Solving text adventure games via symbolic execution](https://gergo.erdi.hu/blog/2020-08-01-solving_text_adventure_games_via_symbolic_execution/) by Gergő Érdi
   > This combination of semi-formal methods and interactive fiction, plus the fact that I wanted to play around with SMT solver-backed interpreters ever since the Rosette talk at last year's ICFP, meant that the pull of this topic was just irresistable nerd catnip for me.